calmm-js/bral-todomvc/README.md

-This is an example of using React with [Bacon.React.HTML](https://github.com/polytypic/bacon.react.html) and [Bacon.Model](https://github.com/baconjs/bacon.model) to implement a reactive model and UI.
+This is an example of using React with [Bacon.React.HTML](https://github.com/polytypic/bacon.react.html) and [Bacon.Atom](https://github.com/polytypic/bacon.atom) to implement a reactive model and UI.

 For some time now, we have actually been using this approach, namely

-* storing state in mutable Bacon.Model objects,
+* storing state in mutable observable model objects,
 * potentially using lenses to access such state,
 * specifying all kinds of state dependent computations as Bacon streams and properties, and